nystrom/rivo-llvm/README.md

 # LLVM backend for Ivo

-Actually, this is just an implementation of simple functional high-level IR.
+This is just an implementation of simple functional high-level IR.

 The implementation is based on a simple compiler I wrote for teaching compilers at USI.
 This was in turn based on Jens Palsberg's MiniJava compiler.